Batten Disease (Neuronal Ceroid Lipofuscinosis)

 • Shortened lifespan

 Children with Batten disease may appear healthy and develop normally for the first few years of life before they begin to show symptoms.
 In some forms of the disease, symptoms may appear within the first year of life.
 Children with these forms may have seizures or vision loss, or their development may slow or stop.
-Other symptoms include learning difficulties, poor concentration, difficulty sleeping, and loss of language skills and speech that get worse over time.
+Other symptoms include:

 Most children with Batten disease become blind and unable to communicate or leave their beds.